-Because the proposed project would occur in the open ocean of the Gulf of Mexico, there are no anticipated impacts to water and sediment quality under the no action and preferred alternatives.
+Because the project would occur in the open ocean of the Gulf of Mexico, there are no anticipated impacts to water and sediment quality.

 5.3.3 Endangered and Threatened Species

 No action would not result in beneficial or negative impacts to species listed as threatened or endangered under the Endangered Species Act (16 FWSC.
 1531 et seq.).